- Master of Arts in Ancient History and Language Acquisition

 - Dual Masters: History and Library Science

-To pursue this degree, students must apply and be admitted to both the History Department for the M.A. and the School of Library and Information Science for the M.L.S.
-Sometimes students who have already begun one of the two degree programs wish to move into the dual degree program.
+To pursue this degree, students must apply and be admitted to both the History Department for the M.A. and the Luddy School of Informatics, Computing, and Engineering for the M.L.S.
+Sometimes students who have already begun in either the History program or the Library Science program wish to move into the dual degree program.
 To do this, application to the second unit must be made and admission must be granted before the completion of the first program.